mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 While Malcomb et al. (2014) gave general descriptions of what they did, reproducing proved to require many guesses.
 The adaptive capacity aspect created relatively similar results to those of Malcomb et al. (2014)-- according to the digitization of one of their maps (Figure 4 in Malcomb et al. 2014)-- with a Spearman's rho of 0.7757072.
 While this is relatively high, it is still low given we think we used the same exact data and methods as they did for this part of the analysis.
+This could have been due to the way we mapped the data, though, using the natural jenks method for breaks.

 The total vulnerability scores, compared to a digitization of one of their maps (Figure 5 in Malcomb et al. 2014), had a low Spearman's rho of 0.2892254.
 It is difficult to know how much of this difference came from a poor digitization vs. data acquisition and vulnerability analysis itself.
 It would have been really helpful if Malcomb et al. (2014) had provided raw data, derived data, and results in a format that would